For SellersMarket Data

 EBITDA Multiple Range: 4-8x

-Engineering services businesses with government contracts and strong backlog trade at the top of this range.
-The quality and length of the backlog is the primary valuation driver.
+Engineering services businesses with government contracts and a robust backlog trade at the upper end of this range.
+The quality and duration of the project backlog are primary valuation drivers.

 E-Commerce and Consumer